VedikaPrep/my-cool-website/readme.md

 This is my first commit.
-I am learning git and branching.
+I am learning git and branching, advanced merging.